Why Cannabis Was Made Illegal: Power, Profit, and Politics

 Harry Anslinger and the Birth of Cannabis Prohibition

-When alcohol prohibition ended in 1933, Harry Anslinger — who had been head of the Federal Bureau of Prohibition — suddenly found himself without a job.
-But instead of fading into history, he reinvented himself.
-As the newly appointed head of the Federal Bureau of Narcotics, Anslinger needed a new “public enemy number one” to justify his position and budget.
-He chose cannabis.
+When alcohol prohibition ended in 1933, Harry Anslinger — former head of the Federal Bureau of Prohibition — needed a new public enemy.
+As the newly appointed head of the Federal Bureau of Narcotics, Anslinger chose cannabis.

-Anslinger launched a racist smear campaign against the plant, deliberately linking its use to Black and Hispanic Americans.
-His propaganda claimed that cannabis caused violence, insanity, and moral decay.
-Newspapers of the time ran sensational headlines like “Marijuana: Assassin of Youth”, spreading fear rather than truth.
+He launched a racist smear campaign linking cannabis use to Black and Hispanic communities, claiming it caused violence, insanity, and moral decay.
+Newspapers ran sensational headlines like “Marijuana: Assassin of Youth”, spreading fear instead of truth.

 Medical professionals pushed back, but Anslinger silenced them.
-Doctors who refused to spread his lies were jailed.
-Despite cannabis being a legitimate medicine in pharmacies for conditions like pain, insomnia, and migraines, Anslinger’s campaign succeeded in passing the Marihuana Tax Act of 1937, effectively criminalizing the plant.
+Doctors who refused to cooperate were jailed.
+Despite cannabis being a legitimate medicine for pain, insomnia, and migraines, Anslinger’s campaign succeeded with the Marihuana Tax Act of 1937, effectively criminalizing the plant.

 DuPont, Hemp, and the War on Industry

-The criminalization of cannabis wasn’t just about racism and job security — it was also about protecting powerful corporate interests.
+Cannabis prohibition was not only about racism and job security — it also served corporate interests.

 Nixon, Reagan, and the War on Drugs

-Decades later, cannabis prohibition was reignited under President Richard Nixon.
-Despite medical experts telling him cannabis was not harmful, Nixon admitted the “War on Drugs” was a political tool.
-His administration used drug laws to target anti-war protesters and Black communities.
+Cannabis prohibition was reignited under President Richard Nixon.
+Despite medical experts confirming cannabis’s safety, Nixon admitted the “War on Drugs” was a political tool to target anti-war protesters and Black communities.

-In the 1980s, Ronald Reagan doubled down, declaring drugs a national crisis and escalating harsh penalties.
-This era fueled mass incarceration and stigmatized cannabis even further — despite decades of evidence proving its relative safety.
+In the 1980s, Ronald Reagan escalated the drug war, imposing harsh penalties that fueled mass incarceration and deepened cannabis stigma — all despite decades of evidence proving its relative safety.

 Who Benefits from Keeping Cannabis Illegal?

-- Big Pharma lobbies to keep cannabis restricted because it threatens profits from opioids, sleep aids, anxiety medications, and countless other pharmaceuticals.
+- Big Pharma: Cannabis threatens profits from opioids, sleep aids, and anxiety medications.

-- Private and public prison systems profit from high incarceration rates, fueled in part by non-violent cannabis arrests.
+- Prison systems: Both private and public prisons profit from high incarceration rates, including non-violent cannabis arrests.

-- Corporate interests continue to protect industries that fear hemp competition, from plastics to paper.
+- Corporate interests: Industries that fear hemp competition, from plastics to paper, lobby to keep cannabis restricted.

-The truth is undeniable: cannabis prohibition was never about protecting people.
-It was — and still is — about protecting profits.
+The truth is clear: cannabis prohibition was never about public safety.
+It has always been about protecting profits.

 The Path Forward

 Cannabis has been used safely for millennia.
-It has never killed anyone, yet millions of lives have been harmed by unjust laws built on lies, racism, and greed.
+Millions of lives have been harmed by unjust laws built on lies, racism, and greed.

-As more people learn the real history, the pressure grows on lawmakers to end prohibition once and for all.
-Legalization isn’t just about personal freedom — it’s about undoing decades of systemic injustice, corporate manipulation, and political gamesmanship.
+As more people learn the real history, pressure grows on lawmakers to end prohibition.
+Legalization is not just about personal freedom — it’s about undoing decades of systemic injustice, corporate manipulation, and political gamesmanship.